Acupressure for tinnitus: get rid of the beeping in the ear

 Sound therapy

-And this is exactly where sound therapy comes in: According to the motto "Avoid the silence", the tinnitus can be masked or at least perceived more quietly by very specific sounds or music.
-The patients are distracted from the noises from their own head by this.
-The distracting noises are broadband noises.
-But also classical music or relaxation music, as well as ocean noise and the like.
-Here are on YouTube or Spotify countless soundtracks to relax us - with or without noise in the ear ;-).
+And this is exactly where sound therapy comes in: True to the motto "Avoid the silence", very specific sounds or music can mask the tinnitus or at least make it quieter.
+This distracts patients from the noises in their own head.
+The distracting sounds are broadband sounds.
+But also classical music or relaxation music as well as the sound of the sea and co.
+There are countless soundtracks on YouTube or Spotify that are designed to relax us - with or without noise in our ears ;-).

-How you can easily integrate more relaxation into your everyday life, especially in the long term?
-From micro-breaks to short trips, yoga and meditation: on the ShaktiMat blog, we've put together four ideas for more calm.
+How can you easily integrate more relaxation into your everyday life, especially in the long term?
+From micro-breaks to short trips, yoga and meditation: in the ShaktiMat blog, we have put together four ideas for more peace and quiet.

 Psychological therapies